vaibhavkpr/InteractiveDatasetVisualization/README.md

 ## Website Interface

 The website provides a clean interface with a menu for users to select specific topics to explore.
-Interactive visualizations are created using JavaScript to allow users to interact with the data effectively.
+Interactive visualizations are created using JavaScript & css to allow users to interact with the data effectively.

 ## How to Use